 The researchers found that many Fortune 500 companies did not have CPS information on their recruitment and job pages.
 Not having this sort of content could prove to be a missed opportunity for these organizations.

-The study found that it’s beneficial for companies to have pro-environmental practices, but even more important to increase community involvement initiatives, which may be perceived by job seekers as reflective of a more “selfless” organization.
+The study found that it is beneficial for companies to have pro-environmental practices, but it is even more important to increase community involvement initiatives, which may be perceived by job seekers as reflective of a more “selfless” organization.